britram/rains-prototype/draft-trammell-rains-protocol.md

 A query is taken to have an inconclusive answer when no answer returns to the querier before the query's Valid-Until time.

+## Address to Object Mapping

+In contrast to the current domain name system, information about addresses is stored in a completely separate tree, keyed by address and prefix.
+An address assertion consists of the following elements:

+- Context: name of the context in which the assertion is valid;
+  see {{context-in-address-assertions}}.
+- Subject: address about which the assertion is made, consisting of an address family, address, and prefix length.
+A subject may be a network address (where the prefix length is less than the address length for the given address family) or a host address (where the prefix length is equal to the address length for the given address family)
+- Type: the type of information about the Subject contained in the assertion.
+Each Assertion is about a single type of data.
+- Object: the data of the indicated type associated with the Subject
+- Signatures: one or more signatures generated by the authority for the Assertion.
+Signatures contain a time interval during which they are considered valid, and may contain a revocation token allowing them to be revoked before the end of the time interval, as in {{signatures-in-assertions}}.

+The following object types are available:

+- Delegation: the authority associated with the subject network address.
+  The Object contains a public key by which the authority can be identified.
+Only available for network address subjects.
+- Redirection: The name(s) of one or more a RAINS servers providing authority service for the authority associated with the subject network address.
+  The Object contains a set of names.
+Only available for network address subjects.
+- Name: one or more names associated with the subject network address.
+  The Object contains a set of names.
+Only available for host address subjects.
+- Zone-Registrant: Information about the organization responsible for a network.
+Only available for network address subjects.

+Assertions about addresses can be grouped into Zones.
+An address Zone has the following information elements:

+- Context: name of the context in which the assertions in the zone are valid;
+  see {{context-in-address-assertions}}.
+- Zone: subject address of the zone, consisting of an address family, address, and prefix length.
+The prefix length must be less than the address length for the given address family.
+- Content: a set of assertions and/or shards sharing the context and zone.
+- Signatures: one or more signatures generated by the authority for the shard; see {{signatures-in-assertions}}.

+Queries for addresses are similar to those for names, and consist of the following information elements:

+- Context: Context in which the query is made; this must match the assertion context as in {{context-in-address-assertions}}.
+- Subject: the address about which the query is made, consisting of an address family, address, and prefix length.
+- Types: a set of assertion types the querier is interested in, as above.
+- Valid-Until: an optional client-generated timestamp for the query after which it expires and should not be answered.
+- Query Token: a client-generated token for the query, which can be used in the answer to refer to the query.

+### Context in Address Assertions

+Just as in forward Assertions, Assertion contexts are used in address assertions to determine the scope of an address assertion, and the signature chain used to verify it.

+- The global addressing context for each address family is identified by the special context name `.'.
+For both IPv4 and IPv6 addresses, this is rooted at IANA, which delegates to the RIRs, which then delegates to LIRs and to address-holding registries.
+- Local contexts associated with a given authority in a forward tree can also make assertions about addresses.
+As with contexts in forward assertions, the authority-part and the context-part of a local context name are divided by a context marker ('cx--').
+The authority-part directly identifies the authority whose key was used to sign the assertion; assertions within a local context are only valid if signed by the identified authority.
+Authorities have complete control over how the contexts under their namespaces are arranged, and over the names within those contexts.

+Each local context may have a root address space zone (0/0), but these root address spaces may only delegate addresses that are reserved for local use
+{{RFC1918}} {{RFC4193}}.
+Local context assertions for other addresses are invalid.

 # Data Model {#cbor}